 The course continues to build upon the foundations of English 10 Regents.
 There is extensive work with expository writing and literary analysis of a variety of genres.
 Fundamentals of grammar, spelling, vocabulary and speech are emphasized.

-Requirements: Students are required to take the ELA Common Core Regents Exam in January.
+Requirements: Students are required to take the ELA Common Core Regents Exam as a stand-alone examination.